+The American Opportunity tax credit, previously called the Hope College credit, is valued at $2,500 for 2018, up from $1,800 in 2008.
 Because a tax credit reduces your tax bill dollar for dollar, this basically means Uncle Sam will give you up to $2,500 per year for each qualifying college student in your family.

-And, unlike the old Hope credit, which was available only for a student’s first two years of college, the American Opportunity credit can be claimed for up to four years of qualified post-high-school education.
+- Unlike the old Hope credit, which was available only for a student’s first two years of college, the American Opportunity credit can be claimed for up to four years of qualified post-high-school education.

 More credit for lower- and higher-income taxpayers

 If you're a lower-income taxpayer and the credit is worth more than your tax bill for the year, up to 40 percent of the credit (as much as $1,000) can be returned to you as a tax refund even if you do not owe any tax.

-For 2018 the credit starts to decrease at $80,000 for single taxpayers and disappears at $90,000.
+- For 2018, the credit starts to decrease at $80,000 for single taxpayers and disappears at $90,000.

-The other rules for qualifying for the American Opportunity credit are the same as for the Hope credit.
+The other rules for qualifying for the American Opportunity credit are the same as for the Hope credit: